zitadel/zitadel/docs/docs/legal/terms-of-service.md

 CAOS Ltd. (**&quot;we&quot;**) offers &quot;Identity and Access Management as service&quot; with the brand name "ZITADEL Cloud Services" (**Services**).

 The customer relationship (**&quot;Framework Agreement&quot;**) is created by the **Customer** (**&quot;you&quot;**) by creating a user or organisation within the ZITADEL Cloud Service.
-On the basis of this framework agreement you may then choose to make use of payable services as you wish (&quot;self service&quot;), i.e. you may book services, options and packages yourself at any time (&quot;booking&quot;) and subsequently terminate them.
+On the basis of this Framework Agreement you may then choose to make use of payable services as you wish (&quot;self service&quot;), i.e. you may book services, options and packages yourself at any time (&quot;booking&quot;) and subsequently terminate them.
-The terms of service (**"TOS"**) outlined in this document establish the most important points of this framework agreement – independently of the use of any services.
+The terms of service (**"TOS"**) outlined in this document establish the most important points of this Framework Agreement – independently of the use of any services.

 ### Alterations